WHITEPAPER

 Sustainability is becoming increasingly relevant in different fields, from policymaking to education, health, and business.
 As more people actively participate in reversing environmental damage, the private sector is faced with the need to align its business strategies with social and environmental responsibility.

 Sustainable Development Goals (SDGs) are a key tool to help companies become socially responsible and identify growth opportunities.
-In this article, we will tell you what SDGs for business is, why they are important and how to achieve them.
+In this article, we will tell you what SDGs for business are, why they are important, and how to achieve them.

 In 1950, the world became aware of the environmental damage caused by World War II.
 In 1987, the World Commission on Environment and Development presented the report Our Common Future, which includes the best-known definition of sustainable development: